 Brouwerscafe de Hemel

 The Hemel Brewery, Brouwerscafe de Hemel, is housed in Commanderie of St. John, a historic building dating to 1196 that has been used as a hospital, monastery, military barracks, chapel, butcher shop, school, church and pub called The Winery.
-They have been brewing beer locally since 1996 and sell their products – which also includes liquor and mustard – on-site.
+They have been brewing beer locally since 1996 and sell all their products – which also includes liquor and mustard – on-site.

 Top Tip: Order an appetizer of Bitterballen – fried Dutch meatballs – to go with your beer!